Structure and computability of preimages in the Game of Life

-Our general construction allows us to turn the problem of satisfying a circuit into a preimage computation problem, giving us the following results: \begin{itemize} \item given a finite-support configuration, it is NP-complete whether it admits a preimage under the Game of Life.
+Our general construction allows us to turn the problem of satisfying a circuit into a preimage computation problem.
+It follows that given a finite-support configuration, it is NP-complete whether this configuration admits a preimage under the Game of Life.
 The problem is already known to be in NP \cite{SaTo22}, and we prove NP-hardness in Theorem~\ref{thm:FinitePreimageNPC}.
-Also, given a finite pattern, it is NP-complete whether it appears in the image subshift of Game of life, equivalently whether it is an orphan is co-NP-complete (Theorem~\ref{thm:Orphans}).
+Also, given a finite pattern, it is NP-complete whether it appears in the image subshift of the Game of life, equivalently whether it is an orphan is co-NP-complete (Theorem~\ref{thm:Orphans}).
 We note that for a general fixed cellular automaton, the former problem may be undecidable (by an easy reduction from the halting problem: the finite-support configuration encodes an input to a fixed universal Turing machine, and the preimage must contain an infinite computation, which the automaton erases in a single step), while the latter is always in NP.

 We can also simulate tilings of the two-dimensional plane by drawing circuits that check the color constraints of a set of Wang tiles.
 An immediate, but perhaps striking, corollary is that there exists a periodic configuration that has a preimage, but has no periodic preimage (Theorem~\ref{thm:AperiodicOnly}).
 Using a small aperiodic tile set, such as the 11-tile Jeandel-Rao set \cite{JeRa21}, we can make the periods small enough ($6210 \times 37800$) to fit comfortably in computer memory.